Kingston-class coastal defence vessel: Planned replacement

-With the phased retirement of the Kingston-class beginning in late 2025, the navy plans to transfer the ships' roles to existing platforms and units, while "the training role of the Kingston-class will be assumed by an expanded fleet of Orca-class vessels".
+With the phased retirement of the Kingston-class beginning in late 2025, the navy plans to transfer the ships' roles to existing platforms and units, while an expanded fleet of vessels will take on the training role that the Kingston class provided.

 In 2024, the Department of National Defence established the Canadian Multi-Mission Corvette program to replace the Kingston-class vessels.
 By early 2025, however, the program was rebranded to the Continental Defence Corvette program, reflecting the significant expansion of the program's scope and requirements which moved beyond direct replacement of the existing ships.
 Funding has yet to be allocated for the replacement program.

 In August 2025, a Department of National Defence spokesman said that the replacement corvette could include features like 16-cell vertical launch system which would provide a Halifax-equivalent capabilities for missions not requiring high-end combat system.

+In May 2026, the Canadian government stated that they would soon issue a request for information for the Continental Defence Corvette program.
+The program would procure 16–20 corvettes, at a cost of $5 billion.
+The corvettes should have a range of 7000 nmi and according to the Commander of the Royal Canadian Navy Angus Topshee, "have the fight of the ."
+The contracts are expected to be awarded in 2030, with the first ship operational by 2039.